mishashostak/schnapsen-main/README.md

 # Schnapsen platform - Project Intelligent Systems 2024-2025

+## Important Info (FOR PEER REVIEWERS)
+The final most important bot's code is in honest_bot.py.

+All commands used for testing are laid out in the cli.py docstring.

 ## Getting started

 This is a platform for the schnapsen card game.
 To get to know the concept of the game, please visit